PEM-Humboldt/regi0/paper/paper.md

-existing values in a dataset with extracted (*i.e.* expected) ones, flagging those records that do not match and adding new suggested values. `regi0` aims to give its users the ability to complete datasets and create flexible verification workflows in order to assess their quality before carrying out further analysis or uploading them to biodiversity information repositories. `regi0` is a name composed by the root of the word 'record' in spanish (Regi) and the number zero (0) that refers to the initial state of the primary biodiversity data.
+existing values in a dataset with extracted (*i.e.* expected) ones, flagging those records that do not match and adding new suggested values. `regi0` aims to give its users the ability to complete datasets and create flexible verification workflows in order to assess their quality before carrying out further analysis or uploading them to biodiversity information repositories.
+Regi0's name comes from a wordplay between *registro* (record in spanish) and the number zero, which refers to the initial state of the primary biodiversity data.

 # Statement of need
 `regi0` arises from the Alexander von Humboldt Biological Resources Research Institute, which is the biodiversity